 In the United States, the African culture is alive and well thanks in great part to ethnic and national affiliations, television programs (ex.
 Channel Africa), Nigerian and Ghanian films, restaurants, music, and more.
 Perhaps some of the greatest examples of African culture can be found in the enclaves of Little Ethiopia5 in Los Angeles, and le Petit Sénégal6, in New York City.

-Locations and LanguagesAfrican immigrants tend to settle in urban areas but eventually move to suburban locations.
-Although Washington, DC, New York City, Houston, Columbus (Ohio), Atlanta, and Minneapolis report some of the most predominant concentrations of African immigrant populations, African languages are spoken throughout the country.
-The following map displays the states with the most African language speakers: African immigrants tend to hold fast to their languages and traditions.
-In fact, some of the most commonly spoken African languages7 (and language families) within the United States include Amharic, Bantu, Berber, Chadic, Cushite, Efik, Fulani, Gur, Ibo, Khoisan, Kru, Mande, Mbum, Nilo-hamitic, Nilotic, Nubian, Saharan, Sudanic, Swahili, and Yoruba.
 Although still a relatively small segment of the American immigrant population, African immigrant numbers are growing, and their contributions are starting to get noticed.
 For companies wishing to connect with this growing population, strengthening your cultural intelligence should be paramount to your company’s expansion design efforts.
 With this in mind, let’s take a closer look at the very heartbeat of Africa.

-Why Africa?Why Africa8 indeed.
+Why Africa8 indeed.
 Although the main barriers for African economic growth include bridging the continent’s infrastructure gap, working with complicated bureaucracies, generating jobs, decreasing poverty, and in some cases, overcoming political instability, Africa also presents a great many opportunities.
 Not only is the continent now home to the world’s fastest-growing middle-class, but it is also home to the world’s youngest continent, with a median age of 23.25 years old.